How to create a Chicago style bibliography

 They always present the author’s name (inverted so that the last name comes first), followed by the title of the source.
 Separate elements of the entry are separated by periods, and the entry ends with a period:

 In addition to the author and title, Chicago book citations also include the place and date of publication and the name of the publisher.
 They follow this format:

 The book title appears in italics and in title case.
 If the book states an edition, this should be included in abbreviated form (e.g. “2nd ed.”).
 If the book was translated, include the translator’s name after the title.
 The URL is only necessary if the book was consulted online rather than in print.

 If you refer to a specific chapter in a book containing texts by multiple authors – an essay collection, for example – you should include an entry for the relevant chapter, not the whole book.

 In this case, the entry begins with the author of the chapter.
 You’ll also include the page range of the chapter and the name of the book’s editor (preceded by the abbreviation “ed.”).
 The format is as follows:

 The chapter title appears in quotation marks, while the book title is in italics.
 The editor’s name is not inverted.

-Entries for journal articles include volume and issue numbers in addition to publication dates.
-They also include a link to the article.
+To cite a journal article in Chicago style, include the volume and issue number in addition to the publication date.
+Add a link to the article if accessed online.
 The format looks like this: